zopefoundation/z3c.relationfield/src/z3c/relationfield/README.txt

 Relation
 ========

-This package implements a new schema field Relation, a widget for relations, and the Relation objects that store actual relations.
-In addition it can index these relations using the ``zc.relation`` infractructure, and therefore efficiently answer questions about the relations.
+This package implements a new schema field Relation, and the RelationValue objects that store actual relations.
+It can index these relations using the ``zc.relation`` infractructure, and therefore efficiently answer questions about the relations.

 The Relation field
 ------------------